proxytranslation/user-docs/faq/faq.md

 ### **Where are my translations published?**

+Instead of "where?", a better question to ask is "how?".

 Imagine the proxy as standing between the original site and a visitor's browser.
 Publishing the Japanese translation of example.com on the jp.example.com subdomain means mapping jp.example.com (presumably owned by the owner of example.com) to point to the proxy.

 Visiting jp.example.com/contact.html results in that request being caught by the proxy and relayed to example.com/contact.html - the origin server.
 The contact.html page is served as a response, which is caught on the way back, translated on-the-fly at blazing speeds and served to the visitor.

-This requires that jp.example.com be mapped in the owner's DNS settings.
+This requires that jp.example.com be mapped to the cloud proxy application in the owner's DNS settings.

+### **Does the proxy host a copy of my site?**

-Instead of "where?", a better question to ask is "how?".
-The proxy does not store any copies of the original site pages, it only stores translations, which it uses to process responses served by the original site to visitor's queries.
+No. The proxy does not store any copies of the original site pages, it only stores translations, which it uses to process responses served by the original site to visitor's queries.

+There is one exception to this principle: if a source cache is built and enabled for a proxy mode, that cached version of the page will be used in place of the origin server's response.

 ### **Some parts of a site are on a subdomain.
 How will the crawler pick them up?**